eclipse-tractusx/tractusx-edc/edc-controlplane/README.md

 curl -X GET <URL> --header "X-Api-Key: <edc.api.auth.key>"
 ```

+## Security

+### Confidential Settings

+Please be aware that there are several confidential settings, that should not be part of the actual EDC configuration file.

+Some of these confidential settings are
+- Vault credentials
+- Data Management API key
+- Database credentials

+As it is possible to configure EDC settings via environment variables, one way to do it would be via Kubernetes Secrets.
+For other deployment scenarios than Kubernetes equivalent measures should be taken.

 # Known Control Plane Issues

 Please have a look at the open issues in the open source repository.
 The list below might not be maintained well and